shred/acme4j/src/doc/docs/example.md

 }
 ```

+!!! note
+    Some CAs might provide a `Retry-After` even if the resource has reached a terminal state.
+For this reason, always check the status _before_ waiting for the recommended time, and leave the loop if a terminal status has been reached.

 ## User Interaction

 In order to keep the example simple, Swing `JOptionPane` dialogs are used for user communication.
 If the user rejects a dialog, an exception is thrown and the example client is aborted.